dpn2728/omega-prime-v2-soul/README.md

-# Deployed the Omniscient Strategist and Royal Scribe
+# Upgraded Cloud Run instance to 2Gi Memory and 1 vCPU